bowang-lab/Orthrus/README.md

 #### 4-Track Model

 The 4-track model requires only a one-hot encoded sequence of your mRNA.
 This representation captures the basic nucleotide information of the mRNA sequence.
+We recommend using the bigger and more capable 6 track model when possible.

 Here is example code
 ```
 # Sequence for short mRNA
-> seq=(
+>>> seq=(
 'TCATCTGGATTATACATATTTCGCAATGAAAGAGAGGAAGAAAAGGAAGCAGCAAAATATGTGGAGGCCCA'
- 'ACAAAAGAGACTAGAAGCCTTATTCACTAAAATTCAGGAGGAATTTGAAGAACATGAAGTTACTTCCTCC
+ 'ACAAAAGAGACTAGAAGCCTTATTCACTAAAATTCAGGAGGAATTTGAAGAACATGAAGTTACTTCCTCC'
  'ACTGAAGTCTTGAACCCCCCAAAGTCATCCATGAGGGTTGGAATCAACTTCTGAAAACACAACAAAACCA'
  'TATTTACCATCACGTGCACTAACAAGACAGCAAGTTCGTGCTTTGCAAGATGGTGCAGAGCTTTATGAAG'
  'CAGTGAAGAATGCAGCAGACCCAGCTTACCTTGAGGGTTATTTCAGTGAAGAGCAGTTAAGAGCCTTGAA'